 behind only California and Texas.
 In order to tackle this statistic we are currently partnering with animal rescues in New England as well as Canada to relocate our dogs to safety and into loving homes when our shelters become critically full.

 We decided to initiate this transport program because we never want to have to euthanize any of our shelter dogs because we simply don’t have a place for them.
 Further, we need to reduce overcrowding in our shelters so that we always have room to compassionately care for abandoned or neglected animals.
 Because of space limitations, many of our shelters have waitlists for people wanting to surrender animals.
 This has sadly led to the regular practice of individuals ‘dumping’ helpless puppies, elderly animals, or animals that are simply unwanted by roadsides or empty fields.

 Our ultimate goal is to save lives, however, as we do so we are simultaneously working towards addressing the root causes that lead to our shelters being overcrowded.
 The Shelter Dog Transport Alliance is a life saving partnership that

 will not rest until our State is no longer a deadly statistic.

-The Shelter Dog Transport Alliance is a program of Rusty's Legacy, a 501c3 animal rescue based out of Marion, NC.
+The Shelter Dog Transport Alliance is a 501c3 animal transport program based in Asheville, NC

 Transport is a life-saving outlet that not only spares precious lives, but affords us the additional breathing room to focus on making sustainable changes to address overpopulation.
 When shelters are inundated with unwanted strays, owner surrenders and medical emergencies; they exist on survival mode, simply moving from one crisis to another.
 When shelters have manageable populations, they are more planful and proactive around addressing animal welfare challenges within their own communities.
 If you are a reputable rescue or humane society and wish to partner with us in making a difference, please contact us.
 It takes a village to do what we do, and there's simply no way we can do it without our rescue families up North.